Apache Flink, Stream Processing, Stateful Computing, Real-time Analytics, Exactly-once Semantics

 Flink provides sophisticated state management that allows applications to remember information across events.
 This state can be:

-Keyed state: Associated with specific keys (e.g., user IDs, session IDs)
+Keyed state: Associated with specific keys (e.g., counting login attempts per user ID, tracking shopping cart totals per session)

-State is fault-tolerant, backed by configurable state backends (memory, RocksDB, or custom implementations), and automatically restored during recovery.
+State is fault-tolerant, backed by configurable state backends (HashMapStateBackend for in-memory state, EmbeddedRocksDBStateBackend for disk-based state on large-scale applications, or custom implementations), and automatically restored during recovery.
+Since Flink 1.13+, the state backend API has been modernized for better performance and maintainability.

 Exactly-Once Semantics

-Flink guarantees exactly-once processing semantics through its distributed snapshotting mechanism (Chandy-Lamport algorithm).
-This ensures that each event affects the final result exactly once, even in the presence of failures—critical for financial transactions, billing systems, and other scenarios where accuracy is non-negotiable.
+Flink guarantees exactly-once processing semantics through its distributed snapshotting mechanism.
+This ensures that each event affects the final result exactly once, even in the presence of failures, critical for financial transactions, billing systems, and other scenarios where accuracy is non-negotiable.
+Flink achieves this by periodically creating consistent snapshots of all operator state and input stream positions, which can be restored upon failure.

 Event Time Processing